mamiriqbal1/rag_book_qa_prompt/README.md

 3. You should test different number of top similar results that gives the best performance.
 4. You can not have a universal prompt template that will work with every LLM.
 You will have to fine-tune the prompt for the specific LLM you are using in order to get best results.

-## Getting started
+## 🎬 Getting started

-You can run the notebook on google colab or locally.
+You can run the notebook locally.

-### Using google colab

-1. Open the notebook on google colab
-2. Execute all the steps till the last cell
-3. Experiment by changing the question

 ### Running locally

 1. Clone the repo locally
-2. Cd to local rep directory
+2. CD to local repo directory
 3. Install all the requirements using pip install -r requirements.txt
 4. Open jupyter notebook and execute

 ## Using your own pdf file

-1. Add the pdf file(s) to books subfolder.
+1. Add the pdf file to books subfolder.
-2. Change the relevant code to successfully extract needed text from the code.
+2. Customize the relevant code to adequately extract needed text from the PDF.
 3. Un-comment and execute the code that creates index and saves it on the disk.
-4. Rest stays the same
+4. Rest of the steps stay the same.